 The ample coastline along the Sunshine State hosts various ship-based industries, including Navy ports and commercial ports.
 Both civilians and servicemen worked at shipyards where confirmed asbestos exposure occurred.

-The Pensacola Naval Air Station is a shipyard in Pensacola, Florida and an active Navy operations and maintenance provider of naval weapons and aircraft.
+The Pensacola Naval Air Station is a shipyard in Pensacola, Florida, and an active Navy operations and maintenance provider of naval weapons and aircraft.
 The complex also includes military housing, training, and support facilities.
-In the 1970s and 1980s, the U.S. Environmental Protection Agency (EPA), found contamination in groundwater, surface water, solid, and sediments.
+In the 1970s and 1980s, the U.S. Environmental Protection Agency (EPA) found contamination in groundwater, surface water, solids, and sediments.
 Contaminated areas contained asbestos and other hazardous materials, including radioactive waste and lead.
 The EPA has continued to clean up the site as recently as 2017.

 The Tampa Bay Shipbuilding Company operated from 1917 to 1948.
 The shipyard constructed hundreds of ships, mostly around WWI and WWII.
 The shipyard did use asbestos throughout ship components, resulting in many workers and veterans being at risk.

 Veterans living in Florida with mesothelioma can access healthcare through the Veterans Affairs network.
 The Orlando VA Medical Center provides care for over 100,000 veterans in Florida.
 Mesothelioma patients can receive primary care and other treatment options at the facility.

 Learn about applying for or managing VA benefits, including tips for e-benefits when filing online.

 West Coast Shipyards Affected by Asbestos

 The Pacific Coast is a leader in the shipyard industry.
 Significant use of asbestos use at West Coast shipyards occurred during the World Wars, but maintenance of ships containing the toxin continued into the 21st century.